NYC, big employers taking hard line against vaccine holdouts

-New York on Tuesday became the nation’s first big city to announce it will require proof of COVID-19 vaccination at restaurants, shows and gyms, joining the growing list of state and local governments and large employers taking a hard line against both the surging delta variant and vaccine holdouts.
+New York on Tuesday became the nation’s first big city to announce it will require proof of COVID-19 vaccination at restaurants, shows and gyms, joining a growing list of state and local governments and major employers taking a hard line against both the surging delta variant and vaccine holdouts.

-Meat and poultry giant Tyson Foods said it will require all of its approximately 120,000 U.S. employees to get the shot over the next three months, becoming one of the first major employers of front-line workers to do so.
+Meat and poultry giant Tyson Foods said it will require all of its approximately 120,000 U.S. employees to get the shot over the next three months, becoming one of the first large employers of front-line workers to do so.

+Microsoft will mandate its roughly 100,000 U.S. workers — plus vendors and visitors — show proof of vaccination in September.
 And an estimated 150,000 unionized workers at the big three U.S. automakers will have to go back to wearing masks starting Wednesday.

 “The goal here is to convince everyone that this is the time.
 If we’re going to stop the delta variant, the time is now.
 And that means getting vaccinated right now,” New York Mayor Bill de Blasio said in announcing the aggressive new measures that will go into effect in mid-August.